-Outdoor family fun in the sun
+Outdoor fun in London this summer

 11 things to do this summer at London Zoo

 With thousands of animals, special events, and outdoor fun, enjoy the sunshine with a trip to London Zoo!
-Here are our top activities not to miss this summer.

 5. Make a splash